martinboller/install-wikidotjs/README.md

 # wiki.js Installation script

-### Bash script automating the installation of wiki.js Open Source Asset Management on Debian 11
+### Bash script automating the installation of wiki.js Wiki server on Debian 11

 ## Vagrantfile and bootstrap.sh for use with Vagrant and Virtualbox